Borrowing and Fines

 - Debit/credit payments are only accepted for payments $5 or more.

-- Fines for lost items must be paid at the owning library.
+- Fines for lost or damaged items must be paid at the owning library.

 - All other fines can be paid at the Graham Library.

-- Partial payments (minimum $10) are accepted between June and March.
+- Partial payments (minimum $10) are accepted at the Graham Library.
+Some exceptions apply.

 - Fines paid at the Graham Library are removed from your account immediately.

 Fines may occasionally be waived in extenuating circumstances.
-Please speak to Susan Bond or Elsie Del Bianco at the Circulation Desk to inquire.
+Please speak to Susan Bond or Lia Ferrari at the Circulation Desk to inquire.
 Note that medical or other documentation is normally required to reduce or forgive fines.
 Fines will not be excused for the following reasons, among others:

 - Did not renew item on time